 Creating a network of people

-Humans are social creatures; there is nothing more satisfactory than connecting people together, belonging to a community and supporting each other’s success.
+Humans are social creatures; there is nothing more satisfactory than connecting people, belonging to a community and supporting each other’s success.
 So I decided to invest my time in:

 - Volunteer work in social activities at my University